Planning and preparing for your newborn photography session

 Editing your images

-After your session I will select and edit your images.
+After your session I will send you a gallery of unedited proofs.
+You pick the ones you want to keep and then let me know.
+After you have made your selections I will edit your images.
 During the editing process I will correct the images and remove common things such as skin blemishes, scratches, dry skin flakes, bruises and redness.
 If you would like me to edit other things or if you want less editing just let me know.
 I will be able to do a sample for you to make sure I understand what you are looking for if you have specific requests.
-The editing process will be done within 1-3 weeks from when you make your selection.

 Delivering your images